Ibuprofen

 Snake Oils

-A number of products use ibuprofen as a main ingredient but make claims the product targets or resolves particular types of pain, usually at a significantly higher cost compared to a generic.
+A number of products use ibuprofen as a main ingredient but make claims the product targets or resolves particular types of pain, usually at a significantly higher cost compared to a generic version.

-- Feminax - sold at nine times the cost of a generic 16 pack of ibuprofen when we checked, in the UK, in January 2025
+- Feminax - sold at nine times the cost of a generic 16 pack of ibuprofen when we checked, in the UK, in January 2025.
+Roughly 75% higher than the normal dose of 200mg but taking two standard 200mg doses would be almost the same.

 Side Effects